-- Aligns communities of interest significant regional towns as service hubs - Enhances possible scale capabilities and Require greater regional coordination scope for cohesive coordination, but to lesser extent than scenarios 1 and 2. - Host several administrative and service centres and works hubs to maintain employment opportunities - Comprises of two existing LGAs in proposed councils which almost entirely follow existing • boundaries - Larger workforces enhancing recruitment opportunities and enabling career development and progression
+- Aligns communities of interest with significant Continued reliance on shared services regional towns as service hubs - Enhances possible scale capabilities and scope Require greater regional coordination for cohesive coordination, but to lesser extent than scenarios 1 and 2. - Host several administrative and service centres and works hubs to maintain employment opportunities - Comprises of two existing LGAs in proposed councils which almost entirely follow existing • Increased boundaries - Larger workforces enhancing recruitment opportunities and enabling career development and progression

-- with Continued reliance on shared services and partnership agreements - and cooperation - Whether a three-council model is the most effective and sustainable model for providing local representation and services to the Central and Midlands region - Increased strategic planning and infrastructure required for urban growth areas and major infrastructure projects
+- and partnership agreements - and cooperation - Whether a three-council model is the most effective and sustainable model for providing local representation services to the Central and Midlands region - strategic planning and infrastructure required for urban growth areas and major infrastructure projects (wind energy and irrigation) - These councils would likely still need to share services on a local or regional scale.

-- and Longford Westbury retained as administrative, customer service and works - Coordinate development and services - Connection to at lease one significant regional town connected to surrounding rural and highland communities - if existing council offices across the Community Catchment were maintained as a part of a network model, then between 87 and 97% of residents would be within a 30minute drive of the major service and • All three councils would continue to rely administrative hubs - Economic and demographic diversity which should help ensure financial sustainability - Significant scope to retain multiple existing council administrative centres and operations hubs in the different councils to maintain local employment and to support local engagement and service delivery - Integration of centralised or standardised corporate 'back-office' systems or services for council finance and administration may reduce staff time spent on administrative tasks, allowing councils to reallocate resources towards improving the scope and quality of service provision - Enhanced capacity to invest in new and more systematic approaches to community engagement, ensuring that all communities within the larger council areas are heard and represented - Scope to introduce community advisory panels - Operations hubs could also be used for a program of scheduled regional council meetings in different areas of the municipality - Rates for Council A in 2021 dollars is estimated \$21.7m - Establishing new funding models easier - This scenario involves less change to council
+- Longford and Westbury retained as administrative, customer service and works hubs - Coordinate development and services - Connection to at lease one significant regional town connected to surrounding rural and highland communities - if existing council offices across the Community Catchment were maintained as a part of a network model, then between 87 and 97% of residents would be within a 30minute drive of the major service and administrative hubs - Economic and demographic diversity which should help ensure financial sustainability - Significant scope to retain multiple existing council administrative centres and operations hubs in the different councils to maintain local employment and to support local engagement and service delivery - Integration of centralised or standardised corporate 'back-office' systems or services for council finance and administration may reduce staff time spent on administrative tasks, allowing councils to reallocate resources towards improving the scope and quality of service provision - Enhanced capacity to invest in new and more systematic approaches to community engagement, ensuring that all communities within the larger council areas are heard and represented - Scope to introduce community advisory panels - Operations hubs could also be used for a program of scheduled regional council meetings in different areas of the municipality - Rates for Council A in 2021 dollars is estimated \$21.7m - Establishing new funding models easier - This scenario involves less change to council structures than other scenarios, the transition costs would be expected to be lower. - Councils A and B would have relatively large